 How do limited companies manage their bookkeeping?

-Put simply bookkeeping involves keeping a record of your business transactions, including all income, expenses, and any loans.
+Bookkeeping is the process of recording your business transactions, including any income, expenses, and loans.
 If you operate your business as a limited company, having up-to-date bookkeeping records will help you make sure the business stays in great financial shape.

 What bookkeeping records should a limited company keep?